WretchX/TabulatioN/README.md

 **5.** A shortcut to the game will be placed on your desktop after running **Run Game.bat** for the first time.
 You may then use the **desktop shortcut** to play the game from now on.

 **ABOUT SCORE SHARING:**
-You can share your game results to share your score with friends!
-After clicking "Share", Paste **(Ctrl+V)** anywhere.
+You can share your score with friends!
+When you complete a game, click "Share", then paste **(Ctrl+V)** anywhere.
 Discord, Facebook, wherever.

 **Some things:**
 - Default volume is *50%*.
 The Options menu includes a **volume slider** and a **mute button**.